 She is an active member of the Southern California Veterinary Medical Association where she serves on the Board of Trustees.

-Dr. Lee is a board-certified emergency critical care veterinary specialist, and is the associate director of Veterinary Services at Pet Poison Helpline.
-Previously, she was on faculty at the University of Minnesota College of Veterinary Medicine.
+Dr. Lee is a board-certified emergency critical care veterinary specialist.
+Previously, she was the associate director of Veterinary Services at Pet Poison Helpline and on faculty at the University of Minnesota College of Veterinary Medicine.
 She is one of approximately 240 board certified veterinary specialists worldwide in emergency and critical care, and is a diplomat of the American College of Veterinary Emergency and Critical Care (DACVECC).

-Dr. Lee has been published in numerous veterinary journals, including the Journal of American Veterinary Medical Association, the Journal of Veterinary Emergency Critical Care, and the Journal of Veterinary Internal Medicine.
+Dr. Lee, the author of two popular books on pets, has also been published in numerous veterinary journals, including the Journal of American Veterinary Medical Association, the Journal of Veterinary Emergency Critical Care, and the Journal of Veterinary Internal Medicine.
 She has also published several veterinary book chapters, and has been aired on radio and television to promote preventative medicine, animal health, and the overall well-being of pets.
 Dr. Lee is a contributing author for Prevention magazine and various other breed newsletters.
 She lectures throughout the world on emergency and critical care.

-Dr. McConnell is vice president of Underwriting and chief veterinary medical officer for VPI Pet Insurance.
+Dr. McConnell is vice president of Underwriting and chief veterinary medical officer for Nationwide pet insurance.

 After unexpectedly developing allergies to animals while in small animal practice, Dr. McConnell decided she could continue to contribute to the veterinary field by improving companion animal health through practice management and pet insurance.
 Her goal is to empower pet owners to make optimal health care decisions for their pets.